brijeshvadalia/INEURON-JAVASCRIPT-DEVELOPMENT-CSS-CHALLENGES/Readme.md

 # Reminder 😮

 >## I spent roughly around 15-20   hours finishing all challenges.
 The most of my time was focused on CSS Portion.
-And this is a `Responsive Design`.